sargentJE/myaccess-email-campaign/LinkedInPosts/12-social-proof/post.md

 "We used the report in our next tender.
 The client specifically mentioned it as a differentiator."

-That's the goal: make accessibility something you can *show*, not just claim.
+That's the goal: making accessibility something you can *show*, not just claim.

 If you'd like to try this on one client site, we're running limited pilots now.

-Details: [link] or DM me.
+Details: [link]

 ---

 ## Image

-No image for this post – testimonial/quote posts often work better as text-only.

-Alternatively, create a simple quote graphic with the testimonial.
+None (text-only post)

 ---

 ## Notes

-- Social proof is powerful at the conversion stage
-- Keep the quote short and specific
-- "Limited pilots" creates gentle urgency
-- Multiple response options (link or DM)
+- Add way to get in contact about the service